The deadline for the county to receive your application for a mail ballot for the March 2022 Primary is Friday, February 18, 2022.

 - Individuals who are expecting to give birth within three weeks before or after Election Day

-Where can I get a vote by mail application?
+Where can I get a mail ballot application?

 - If you have access to a printer and computer, you can print off an application here.

 - If you need an application mailed to you, fill out this request form here.

 - Mail or hand deliver your application to the address listed for your county here.

 What qualifies as a disability or physical condition?

 - Any voter who applies to vote by mail for reason of disability or physical condition must also affirmatively indicate on the application that they “have a sickness or physical condition that prevents [them] from appearing at the polling place on election day without a likelihood of needing personal assistance or injuring [their] health,”